Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 16.28.50 UTC
+- WIB: Jumat, 17 Oktober 2025 17.30.22 UTC
-- WITA: Jumat, 17 Oktober 2025 17.28.50 UTC
+- WITA: Jumat, 17 Oktober 2025 18.30.22 UTC
-- WIT: Jumat, 17 Oktober 2025 18.28.50 UTC
+- WIT: Jumat, 17 Oktober 2025 19.30.22 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: funny
+Kategori: technology